kumar-ankit-100/Control-and-Operation-of-Renewable-Energy/README.md

 - **LSTM (Long Short-Term Memory)** – Used for **time-series forecasting** of solar and wind energy.
 - **XGBoost** – Helps improve energy prediction accuracy.
-- **Scikit-learn** – Used for feature engineering and classification models.
+- **Scikit-learn** – Used for feature engineering and clasification models.

 ### **🔹 Web & Dashboard**